Frank McIntyre (military officer): Awards

 In large part due to his service as executive assistant to the chief of staff in World War I McIntyre's awards and decorations included the only French Legion of Honour, and he was invested as a Knight Commander of the Order of the Bath from Great Britain.
 He also received the Grand Cordon of the Striped Tiger from China and the Czechoslovak War Cross.
 He also received the Army Distinguished Service Medal, the citation for which reads:

 The President of the United States of America, authorized by Act of Congress, July 9, 1918, takes pleasure in presenting the Army Distinguished Service Medal to Major General Frank McIntyre, United States Army, for exceptionally meritorious and distinguished services to the Government of the United States, in a duty of great responsibility during World War I. As Executive Assistant to the Chief of Staff, General McIntyre's breadth of view and sound judgment have contributed materially to the formulation and carrying out of policies essential to the operation of the military establishment.

 Death and legacy

 He died on February 16, 1944, at age 79, while on a vacation trip to Miami Beach, Florida.
-He and his wife are buried at Arlington National Cemetery, in Arlington, Virginia.
+He and his wife Marie, who died in 1935, are buried at Arlington National Cemetery, in Arlington, Virginia.